awsdocs/amazon-detective-user-guide/doc_source/profile-panel-drilldown.md

 The activity details can answer these types of questions:
 + Which IP addresses were used?
 + Where were those IP addresses located?
-+ Which API calls did each IP address make?
++ Which API calls did each IP address make, and from which services did they make those calls?
-+ Which access key identifiers \(AKIDs\) were used to make the calls?
++ Which principals or access key identifiers \(AKIDs\) were used to make the calls?
 + What resources were used to make those calls?
 + How many calls were made?
 How many succeeded and failed?
 + What volume of VPC flow data was sent to or from each IP address?